tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/PITCHME.md

 - Verifiable shuffles (*cont'd*)

   - Some other applications are voting, blind signatures for untraceable payments, and solvency proofs.
-Bulletproofs can be used efficiently to prove verifiable shuffles of size $O \log(n)$ - previously size $O \sqrt{n}$.
+Bulletproofs can be used efficiently to prove verifiable shuffles of size $O \log(n)$ - previously size $O \sqrt{n}​$.

 @div[s500px]